 This $2 Stamp Was Expensive to Acquire in 1923

 Two dollars was worth a great deal more in 1923.
-Consider this: when adjusted for inflation, $2 in 1923 would be worth about $87.00 in wages today!
+Consider this: when adjusted for inflation, $2 in 1923 would be worth over $100 in wages today!
 Obviously, many stamp collectors were unable to invest in such an expensive stamp.